Questions on this topic are divided into the following categories:

 FHD-A1.
 Yes, if the institution determines whether the foreign secondary school credentials are evidence of completing the equivalent of a secondary education in the United States.
 Institutions that do not have the expertise to make that determination themselves may use a foreign diploma evaluation service.
 [Guidance issued 1/24/2014]

 FHD-Q2.
-What documentation may an institution accept to verify an applicant’s high school completion status when the applicant indicates that it is not possible to obtain documentation of his or her completion of a secondary education in a foreign country?
+What documentation may an institution accept to verify high school completion status for an applicant who indicates that he or she cannot obtain documentation of his or her completion of a secondary school education in a foreign country?